national-voter-file/national-voter-file/src/main/sql/README.md

 The data models are maintained using Oracle's [SQL Data Modeler Tool](http://www.oracle.com/technetwork/developer-tools/datamodeler/overview/index.html).

+This model is based on standard data warehouse modelling techniques with an aim of making useful queries easy to generate while preserving history of the data.
+If you are unfamiliar with dimensional data modelling, you may enjoy [this article](https://dwbi.org/data-modelling/dimensional-model/1-dimensional-modeling-guide).

+We assume that the movement app will maintain an Operational Data Store for transactional data related to administering and operating the application.
+This Online Analytic Processing database will perform the heavy lifting of historic analysis and voter identification.

+We have a document describing the data architecture available as a [Google document](https://docs.google.com/document/d/169mIkiIdl4OetbGvnbVCzq9Srw9PKCsB6U1CErTD9aI/edit?usp=sharing).

 # Setting up the Postgres Database (the hard way)

 This ddl has been tested against Postgres version 9.5 with postgis extensions installed.

 1. Execute create_database.sql to create the voter database instance